aamirkhan34/gp-sales-forecasting/README.md

-# Sales forecasting
+# Sales prediction
-Sales Forecasting using linear Genetic Programming
+Sales forecasting and regression using linear Genetic Programming.